Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

 1. Enable selected rootfs packages

-   In order to add all Vitis acceleration flow required packages we create an package group option.
-If this group option is selected the following Vitis acceleration flow required package will be automatically enabled.
+   In order to add all Vitis acceleration flow required packages, we create a package group option.
+If this group option is selected, the following Vitis acceleration flow required package is automatically enabled.

    | Package Group                                       | Package Name                                                                    | Description                                                                                                                 |
    | --------------------------------------------------- | ------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- |